 How to raise your concern

-If your concern is about a decision that the Council has taken following a request made under the Environmental Information Regulations 2004 or the Freedom of Information Act 2000 we will treat this as a customer representation under the Corporate Feedback Process.
+If your concern is about a decision that the Council has taken following a request made under the Environmental Information Regulations 2004 or the Freedom of Information Act 2000 we will treat this as an internal review within the Access to Information team.
 To raise a concern please write to:

 - Email: You may address a concern to the Information Governance team in writing to email@example.com.
 Please quote your request reference number in any communications.

-The Information Governance Team, will then investigate the issues you have raised and will respond within 20 working days.
+The Access to Information team will then investigate the issues you have raised and will respond within 20 working days.